How to shorten and customize a NATO strap featured picture

 1. Anonymous says:

-Chris, your tips on shortening and customizing NATO straps are pure gold! 💡 I always struggled with excess strap length, and your tricks make the process so simple and effective.
+Chris, your tips on shortening and customizing nylon straps are pure gold! 💡 I always struggled with excess strap length, and your tricks make the process so simple and effective.
 The coin trick for determining the new length is genius, and the step-by-step instructions with clear visuals in the video really help.
-Plus, the idea of converting a double pass NATO to a single pass is a game-changer!
+Plus, the idea of converting a double pass nylon to a single pass is a game-changer!
 Thanks for sharing these brilliant hacks!

 1. Chris says: